 C.I.
 Global Energy Fund

-Recently I have had many questions surrounding the issue of investing into energy stocks.
+Recently I have had many questions surrounding the issue of investing in energy stocks.
 After doing a little research, I found myself talking to one of the managers with one a great track record in the industry.

 Robert Lyon manages the CI Global Energy Fund.
 According to Lyon, “We think this fund is unique in that it is a global fund that does not restrict investments to just Canada.
 In fact, only 25% of our fund is invested in Canadian companies.”